opbuzz/CyberSec/Python.md

 #  This is it
 ```
 ### `next(_generator)`
-Get next value stored in generator
+Iterates the generator
-does not stop by itself
+Does not stop by itself
 ```py
 def foo():
 	for i in range(3):